-When it comes to a basic takedown, having a good mix of basic judo and basic wrestling is the best combination for future success, especially when it comes to doing things on your feet.
+When it comes to a basic takedown, having a good mix of basic judo and basic wrestling is the best combination for future success.
+This is especially true when it comes to doing things on your feet.
 For BJJ, always remember your opponent wants to be on the ground.
-BJJ fights are rarely won on the feet, so you want to be on the ground too, but the difference is you want to be in control on the ground, not at the will of your opponent.
+BJJ fights are rarely won on the feet, so you want to be on the ground too.
+But the difference is you want to be in control on the ground, not at the will of your opponent.
 The best way to ensure you’ll be in a position of control when you transition onto the floor is to make sure you have a killer takedown.

 ARM DRAG TO WHIP – EXPLANATION OF EXECUTION

 The Arm Drag to Whip is a super quick takedown and extremely effective against someone who wants to play on top, but is hoping that you’re the one to pull.
 Remember when we said we don’t necessarily need a complicated “bells and whistles” type takedown to get onto the floor?
-We just need something effective, and something you can feel confident executing.
+We just need something effective.
+That something that you can feel confident executing.
 This might just be the ticket for you.

-The arm drag to whip includes a similar concept of sweeping someone as they’re trying to pull, in order to score two points.
+The arm drag to whip includes a similar concept of sweeping someone as they’re trying to pull.
+This will get you to score two points.
 The difference though, is that the arm drag to whip is pretty much the exact opposite in execution (pretty big difference, bear with me).
 This means that when your opponent tries to lock up and wrestle or do judo, you quickly take them down to hinder their progress in this move.

-In short, you’re looking to gain control of your opponent’s arm, use their resistance as leverage to pull your body around theirs all the while maintaining control of their arm.
-When you step around them, the control of that arm turns into you snapping your elbow in tight, whipping their hips past yours and ultimately ending up on the ground.
+In short, you’re looking to gain control of your opponent’s arm.
+Then you want to use their resistance as leverage to pull your body around theirs.
+All the while maintaining control of their arm.
+When you step around them, the control of that arm turns into you snapping your elbow in tight.
+That will whip their hips past yours and ultimately you’ll end up on the ground.
 Once there, you’re looking to cover and take control of the fight on the ground.

 Sounds simple, right?
 That’s because it is!
 Once again, the beauty of this takedown is that it isn’t overcomplicated.
-It is simplicity executed with perfection that will ultimately win you points and submissions, provided you capitalize on the opportunities you create for yourself.
+It is simplicity executed with perfection that will ultimately win you points and submissions.
+That is, provided you capitalize on the opportunities you create for yourself.